Xi says military must resist ‘corrosion’ of corruption

 China’s military, the world’s largest and currently undergoing an ambitious modernisation programme, has been an important focus of Xi’s campaign against corruption since he took power six years ago.

-"Go in hot pursuit of and strike hard against hedonism and extravagance," Xinhua cited Xi as saying.
-"The anti-corruption fight must be unswervingly grasped, and will not change direction or form.
+“Go in hot pursuit of and strike hard against hedonism and extravagance,” Xinhua cited Xi as saying.“The anti-corruption fight must be unswervingly grasped, and will not change direction or form.
+“There must be no no-go areas and a zero tolerance attitude maintained, with a full and comprehensive supervision system put in place to tackle the problem, he added.
+China’s military must ensure they and their families are upright and clean, and that they can “resist the corrosion of unhealthy tendencies”, Xi said.

+He also said efforts were needed to strengthen the leadership of the ruling Communist Party over the military “to ensure a solid political guarantee for the building of a strong military.”Serving and retired officers have said graft in the armed forces is so pervasive it could undermine China’s ability to wage war.

+The anti-graft drive comes as Xi steps up efforts to modernise forces that are projecting power across the disputed waters of the East and South China Seas and deep into the Pacific Ocean, though China has not fought a war in decades.

 BEIJING: China’s military must resist the “corrosion” of corruption and ensure the fight against graft is deepened, President Xi Jinping told senior officers, state media said on Sunday, offering a renewed warning against a deep-seated problem.